LoqmanSamani/deep-learning/README.md

 Feel free to explore the models, and consider adapting them to your own projects and datasets.

+Certainly!
+Here's the updated table with the addition of the LSTM model:

 | Model                                                                                                                      | Description                                                                                                                                                                                                                                                                                                                                                                  |
 |----------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [**Logistic_Regression_1**](https://github.com/LoqmanSamani/deep-learning/blob/systembiology/models/image_recognition1.py) | A simple logistic regression model for image recognition, implemented from scratch using NumPy.
 This model is a basic classification model used as an introduction to deep learning concepts.                                                                                                                                                                                |